Westfield Topanga: History

 In September 2015, Westfield opened a major expansion of Westfield Topanga, called The Village at Westfield Topanga.
 The open-air shopping destination was located along Topanga Canyon Boulevard, and sits between the Westfield Topanga and the largely-inactive Promenade mall.
 The Village was purchased in January 2023 for $325 million by Rams owner Stan Kroenke, bringing his total property ownership in Warner Center to 100 acres.
 The Village, since renamed Topanga Village, will continue to operate as an open-air lifestyle and retail destination.
 The Promenade mall and a former Anthem office building are being redeveloped into the Rams Village at Warner Center which is their headquarters and practice facility.

 In 2020, the Islands restaurant, which had been located at two different locations of the mall, lost its lease and closed its doors.

-Westfield turned the previous Sears outpost into an entertainment district featuring a new food hall named "Topanga Social," a retail center, and 12-screen AMC Theatre.
+Westfield turned the previous Sears anchor store into an entertainment district featuring a new food hall named "Topanga Social," a retail center, and 12-screen AMC Theatre.
 The theater, dubbed "AMC DINE-IN Topanga 12", opened on June 2, 2022.
 Some food options include bacon chicken mac & cheese bowl, chicken cobb salad, royal bacon brie burger, chocolate hazelnut churros, and mega milkshakes, which are cooked on the premises and delivered directly to the patron's assigned seating area.

 By 2023, after the government lockdown, Westfield Topanga had announced several newest additions, among them are Hermès, Levis, Bottega Veneta, Dior, Saint Laurent, Swatch, Celine, Uniqlo, FYE, and Abercrombie & Fitch.

+On March 6, 2026, Saks Global announced the closure of 12 Saks Fifth Avenue and 3 Neiman Marcus locations nationwide, including the Neiman Marcus store at Westfield Topanga.